pdf4me/pdf4me-clientapi-php/README.md

 print_r($pdfMerge);
 ```

-<a name="documentation-for-api-endpoints"></a>
-## Documentation for API Endpoints
+## Documentation

-The Api Documentation can be found on our developers page [https://developer.pdf4me.com](https://developer.pdf4me.com).
+Please visit our [documentation](https://developer.pdf4me.com/docs/api/) for more information about all the functionalities provided and on how to use pdf4me.